brunotrbr/softensity-test/README.md

         - Added method to list cards and doors (just to check how things are going)

     step-7
-    - Added deploy to Azure, but it's not working.
+    - Added deploy to Azure, but it's not working

     step-8
     - Removed docker build to github actions added in step-5